-What will the examination involve?
-Three papers sat in lessons.
+What will the Three papers sat in lessons.
 30 - 45 minutes each.

+examination involve?

-Main topics for revision IT software Use
+Main topics for revision Use of basic IT software

-Visual Basic

-Hardware and software

-HTML and web design
+Image editing

+Scratch programming

+Please note:

-Note: As this is a practical subject, the exam will only account for a proportion of their final grade - the majority of their mark is based on the folder of work.
+As this is a practical subject, the exam will only account for a proportion of their final grade - the majority of the mark is based on their folder of work.

 What can a student do to Use their folder to examine what they have done during the

 prepare? year.
 Make sure they are familiar with the skills and key words

 they have used.

-Useful resources (books, Folder
+Useful resources Folder

-websites etc.) R drive teacher resources available through FROG.
+R drive teacher resources available through FROG.

 BBC Bitesize ICT